 The Fulbright Scholar-in-Residence (S-I-R) Program assists U.S. higher education institutions in expanding programs of academic exchange.
 By supporting non-U.S. scholars through grants for teaching at institutions that might not have a strong international component, both the U.S. institution and the scholar grantee benefit.

-■ SIR Grant benefits are the same as for Fulbright visiting scholars, and include: a monthly stipend, a settling-in-allowance, professional allowance, dependent allowance (where applicable), and round-trip travel for grantee and dependent (where applicable).
-In addition, many host institutions offer cost-sharing benefits (a salary supplement and/or other accommodations).
+● S-I-R Grant benefits are the same as for Fulbright visiting scholars, and include: a monthly stipend, a settling-in-allowance, professional allowance, dependent allowance (where applicable), and round-trip travel for grantee and dependent (where applicable).
+In addition, many host institutions offer cost-sharing benefits (a salary supplement and/or other

-■ Announcements for SIR grants are published on this website as they reach us from the Council for International Exchange of Scholars (CIES) or your may wish to visit CIES' website at www.cies.org.
+● Announcements for S-I-R grants are published on this website as they reach us from the Institute of International Education (IIE) or you may wish to visit IIE's website at www.cies.org.

-- Proficiency in English appropriate to the proposed lecturing or research project to be carried out in the United States.
-Applicants may be required to take an English proficiency examination at the Fulbright Commission.
-The applicant must be currently engaged in teaching or significant research at a Jordanian university or research institution.
+● Proficiency in English appropriate to the proposed lecturing or research project to be carried out in the United States.

-- The applicant must secure an approved leave of absence from his/her institution.
-Generally this requirement is worked-out in favor of those on sabbatical leaves.
+● The applicant must secure an approved leave of absence from his/her institution.
+Generally, this requirement is worked o out in favor of those on sabbatical leaves.
 However, grants are not limited to those on sabbatical.